jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Additionaly, removes samples who are in a haplogroup with <25 samples.

 - Reports Weibull parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.
 - Outputs filtered metadata as (Metadata.Weibull.tsv).
-Also outputs IDs.txt which are only SampleIDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA vcf..
+Also outputs IDs.txt which are only SampleIDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA vcf.
 - Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).